tobikasali/Create-a-blog-post/README.md

 Readme.md:  This file, describing the contents of this repo.

-AirBnB.ipynb: The Jupyter notebook containing the analysis performed.
+AirBnB_final.ipynb: The Jupyter notebook containing the analysis performed.

 Sources files:
 * s_listings.csv - The csv file containing the Seattle AirBnB listings.